tlo.methods.healthsystem module

 STRING

-Name of priority policy assumed to have been adopted until policy switch
+Name of priority policy adopted

 INT

-Year in which priority policy switch in enforced
+Year in which mode switch is enforced

 priority_rank